misakimichy/memory-game/README.md

-# memory-game - Udacity Front-End Nanodegree Program
+# Memory Game - Udacity Front-End Nanodegree Program

 This memory game is for the second assignment.